NuGet/docs.microsoft.com-nuget/docs/Quickstart/Create-and-Publish-a-Package.md

 	![Copying the API key to the clipboard](/media/QS_Create-02-APIKey.png)

-> [!NOTE]
+> [!Note]
-		Always keep your API key a secret!
+> Always keep your API key a secret!
 If your key is accidentally revealed, you can always regenerate it at any time.
 You can also remove the API key if you no longer want to push packages via the CLI.

 4. At a command prompt, run the following command, replacing the key with the value copied in step 3: